About the Sphere of Protection Ritual

 Calling of Earth

 First Movement: Druid faces North or goes to the northern quarter of the Grove.
-Druid traces the symbol of the element of earth in front of him/her.
+Druid traces the symbol of the element of earth in front of them.

 First Visualization: Druid imagines the earth symbol drawn in green light and the circle filled with a paler and transparent green.

-First Auditory: “By the green gate of the of the tall stones, the fruit of the apple tree, and the great bear of the starry heavens, I call upon the Earth.
+First Auditory: “By the green gate of the tall stones, the fruit of the apple tree, and the great bear of the starry heavens, I call upon the Earth.

 (Pause) May I receive the blessings of Earth this day.”